Street Displays

 Colonnade Soffit Artwork

-The Sainsbury Wellcome Centre colonnade features some 950 polycarbonate pixels with different visual representations when viewed from the East or West.
+The Sainsbury Wellcome Centre colonnade features 950 polycarbonate pixels with different visual representations when viewed from the East or West.

 Artwork viewed when looking West